 Lovbekendtgørelse nr.
 23 af 4. januar 2017(Consolidation Act no. 23 of 4 January 2017) Bekendtgørelse nr.
-1069 af 13. september 2017(Consolidation Act no. 1069 of 13 September 2017) The legal basis for ICROFS' call is to be found here here.
+1069 af 13. september 2017(Consolidation Act no. 1069 of 13 September 2017) The legal basis for ICROFS' call is to be found https://example.com/here/be/legal-basis-nr.
+1069 af 13. september 2017(Consolidation Act no. 1069 of 13 September 2017)

-A total funding of up to 37.4 million DKK for Organic RDD 6 in 2020 is available.
+A total funding of up to approx. DKK 45 million for Organic RDD 7 is available in 2021.

-The funds available for this application round have been made available to the GUDP as part of the political agreement on the allocation of the research reserve funds for 2020.
-The funds are earmarked for organic food systems and are implemented in a collaboration between GUDP and ICROFS (International Centre for Research in Organic Food Systems).
+The funds available for this application round have been made available to the GUDP as part of the political agreement on the allocation of the research reserve funds for 2021.
+The funds are earmarked for organic farming and food systems and are implemented in a collaboration between GUDP and ICROFS (International Centre for Research in Organic Food Systems).
 Within the framework of GUDP - the legal basis and GUDP's strategy 2019-2022 - this application round is targeted at selected challenges within organic food production, and the call and application material have been adapted accordingly.

 This call covers applications for research projects including development and/or demonstration (NOT pure research projects).
-Projects may apply for a total grant of DKK 250,000 to DKK 8 million.
-DKK - projects of less than DKK 8 million DKK are very welcome!
-At least 80 percent of the funding is earmarked for projects with a business plan (Type 1), while up to 20 percent of the funding may be used for projects focusing on the contribution of organic farming to public goods (without a business plan, Type 2).
+Projects may apply for a total grant of DKK 250,000 to DKK 8 million - projects applying for less than DKK 8 million are very welcome!
+At least 80 percent of the funding is earmarked for projects with a business plan (Type 1 - is described on page 8), while up to 20 percent of the funding may be used for projects focusing on the contribution of organic farming to public goods without a business plan (Type 2 - is described on page 8).
 The final distribution of funds will depend on the submitted applications.

-Deadline for applications is Friday 1 May 2020 at 12.00
+Deadline for applications is Tuesday 4 May 2020 at 12.00

-Applications incl. annexes must be received no later than 12 o'clock on the date of application.
-Applications received after the deadline will not be considered, regardless of the time they were submitted.

-Please be aware that you may experience a delay from the time the application is submitted until it is received at GUDP.
-Also be aware that e-mails with a total file size of more than 25 MB cannot be handled by GUDP's servers.
+- Applications incl. annexes must be received no later than 12.00 on the date of application. - Applications received after the deadline will not be considered, regardless of the time they were submitted.
+Please be aware that you may experience a delay from the time the application is submitted until it is received at GUDP. - Be aware that e-mails with a total file size of more than 25 MB cannot be handled by GUDP's servers.